kelseyhightower/nomad-on-kubernetes/README.md

 ### Clean up

-Run the `clean-up` bash script to remove all the compute resources created by this tutorial.
+Run the `clean-up` bash script to remove all compute resources created by this tutorial.

 ```
 bash clean-up